 2. Providing investigators with high-quality research design and analysis assistance for their grant applications.
 We also conduct monthly studios (third Wednesdays 11:30 a.m. to 1 p.m.) with lunch, where three BERD faculty members meet with researchers in small groups for almost one-to-one discussions of the attendee’s research.

 3. Providing investigators with assessable access to statisticians for basic statistical questions.
-We hold weekly Open Office Hours with a BERD member on Mondays, Wednesdays, and Fridays from 1:00 p.m. to 2:00 p.m in CTRB 5212.
+We hold weekly Open Office Hours with a BERD member on Mondays, Wednesdays, and Thursdays from 2:00 p.m. to 3:00 p.m in CTRB 5211.

 3. Act as a liaison to ensure that the educational needs in both quantitative and qualitative methods, individually tailored to students and young investigators are met.

 4. Develop and adopt new methodology as needed for specific clinical and translational research.

 BERD offers data analysis services for clinical and translational science studies.
 The service is provided as a collaborative effort among BERD faculty.
 Data analysis is available for:

 - Funded grants where the budget includes a component for data analysis by a faculty member who is listed at a level of 10% FTE or higher.

 - Other analytic needs for projects that have not made a commitment for BERD faculty to do the analysis as a Co-Investigator.
 The presumption is that the data management will have been done in cooperation with BERD, and that the analysts will receive the data in a form ready for analysis.